LMSerhii/CRUD_API_Tutorial/README.md

 The following scripts are available in **package.json**:

-- `npm run build` - Compiles TypeScript files into JavaScript.
-- `npm start` - Starts the server in production mode using the compiled files.
 - `npm run dev` - Runs the server in development mode with hot reloading.
 - `npm run prod` - Starts the application in production mode using `tsx`.
 - `npm run lint` - Runs **ESLint** to check for code quality issues.